 - a.
 Open the workbook Lastname_Firstname_3A_Enterprise_Fund, which you created while following the directions in the textbook and saved on page 473. - b.
-Save the workbook to the Excel Files folder using the name HW04-1 HWID 3A_Enterprise_Fund_Done - c.
-Set up the Enterprise Fund Expenditures chartsheet to print in Landscape orientation and include a footer that contains the file name on the left and the sheet name on the right.
+Save the workbook to the Excel Files folder using the name HW04-1 HWID 3A Enterprise Fund Done - c.
+Set up the Expenditures Chart to print in Landscape orientation and include a footer that contains the file name on the left and the sheet name on the right.
 Compare the preview with the key.
-Make needed corrections, save the workbook but do NOT close it. - d.
-Set up the Enterprise Fund Expenditures worksheet to print in Portrait orientation, all on one page, centered horizontally but not vertically, and include a footer that contains the file name on the left and the sheet name on the right.
-Compare the preview with the key.
-Make needed corrections, save the workbook, and close it.
+Make needed corrections, save the workbook and close it.